One thing that hasn’t changed much in the last few years in content marketing is that Content is still King.

 - Get your social media act together.
 Social media plays an important part in how you promote and distribute your content.
 SCORE offers several social media classes.
 Click here for the full schedule.

 - Write out a strategic plan.
-Start with SMART goals on what you want to accomplish with your marketing.
+Start with SMART goals on what you want to accomplish with your content marketing.
 The strategic plan is how you’re going to accomplish those goals.
 Include the data from your research.
 Based on your research, how often do you need to blog?
 How often will you record a video or podcast?
 Then the tactical plan is detailing how you’re going to implement the strategy.
-Related: Start 2019 on the Right Foot: 14-Day Goal Setting for Success

 - Be consistent and persistent.
-This is a marathon, not a sprint.
+Content marketing, as well as social media marketing is a marathon, not a sprint.
 If you stop creating content, Google will forget you.
 If you stop posting on social media, people will think you’re closed.

 - Include Email Marketing Automation in your plan.
 The content on your site along with social media will draw visitors to your website.
 You then need to convert that visitor in to a lead by offering a free download – ebook – yes, more content, webinar or video or a coupon or special offer.
 You want to capture their name and email and ask them some qualifying questions to be able to segment your email list.
 Then set-up a marketing automation system.
 A couple of days after the download, send them an email with a video.
 If they watch the video, they then get another email.
 If they don’t watch the video in 3 days, they get a different email.
 They idea is to nurture the lead into a sale.